 Here is the TEDx Talk that started the controversy and inspired this movement.
 “The Science Delusion”:

-It is our position that even if one disagrees with Sheldrake, he still has a right to be heard.
 It was disrespectful for TED to remove his talk without giving a valid reason.
 In response to TED’s action, we are organizing a public rebuttal to be held at the TED Headquarters in Lower Manhattan, New York City.
 This is scheduled to occur April 2, 2014 on the one-year anniversary of the removal of Sheldrake’s talk.
 ALL PhDs and MDs are encouraged to attend and/or sign the petition today.

 Sheldrake challenged TED’s ‘anonymous scientific board’ to a public debate.
 TED refused, and additionally refuses to name the members of the “scientific board” that called for the removal of his talk.
 Legitimate scientific boards are not anonymous.
 Science is based on personal accountability and members of scientific boards and scientific journals must be public.

 While we understand Ted is a non profit with no legal responsibility to accept the thought of all scientists or thinkers, it has become the central hub of cutting edge social and scientific thought internationally.
 With 1.5 billion+ followers, Ted is often referenced by schools, universities and other institutional communities (scientific, religious, philosophical and more) as the online hub for the most current thought.
 We accept and appreciate Ted for this.
 Our goal is not to destroy Ted, but rather to keep its stage one that doesn’t promote dogmatism and provokes evolving thinking.
 We believe Ted, as an institution with so much influence and trust from its constituents has a duty to hear, acknowledge and respond to those same constituents.